anjchang/ds-study-group/first-task.md

 7. Add your information in **CSV format**:

     - **NUMBER,"NAME","EMAIL","TIMEZONE","GITHUB_ADDRESS","POSSIBLE_TOPICS","NOTES"**
+    - CSV format does not use spaces between commas or strings.
     - If you have an idea on what you would like to do let us all know in **"POSSIBLE_TOPICS"**.
 Thanks

 8. Go to `Propose changes` at the bottom of the page.